 Testing to find the source of elevated lead levels in the water supply at five Brick schools has been scheduled to take place over the upcoming Christmas break.

-The district was notified by an environmental testing contractor that the lead levels at the schools exceeded regulations, however preliminary findings did not suggest an immediate health hazard to the building occupants, the district said at the time.
+The district was notified by an environmental testing contractor that the however preliminary findings did not suggest an immediate health hazard to the building occupants, the district said at the time.

 The schools affected are: Drum Point Elementary School; Brick Township High School; Emma Havens Young Elementary School; Lake Riviera Middle School; Osbornville Elementary School.